-Variance #1: The circumstances necessitating the variance for building orientation, are not of the applicant's making.
+Variance #2: The circumstances necessitating the variance for building orientation, are not of the applicant's making.
 The site geometry of the parent property's frontage on both SE Vista Loop Drive (collector) and Hwy 26 (arterial) constrained the subdivision design.
-Despite meeting the applicable dimensional requirements and with approval of the building orientation variance included in this application, this lot has a rear yard adjacent to Hwy 26 and a side yard adjacent to SE Vista Loop Drive (Exhibit A).
-This makes it extremely challenging to conform to the building orientation standards without compromising the functional use and design of the future home.
+Despite meeting the applicable dimensional requirements for the SFR District, with approval of the building orientation variance included in this application, this lot has a side yard adjacent to SE Vista Loop Drive (Exhibit B).
+This makes it extremely challenging to conform to the building orientation standards without compromising its functional use and design of the future home.
 The variance is necessary to allow for a more efficient and practical design that maximizes the use of the available land while ensuring compliance with other applicable regulations.